Get help today 888-744-0069 or sign up for 24/7 text support.

 American Addiction Centers National Rehabs Directory

-Unfortunately, there is no medication treatment currently available to help with crystal meth abuse.
+Unfortunately, there is no medication treatment currently available to help with methamphetamine misuse.
 Because of this, treatment will take a different course.
-Crystal meth addiction treatment will focus on counseling and other therapeutic options like:
+Methamphetamine addiction treatment will focus on counseling and other therapeutic options like:2

-Approaching a loved one who is going through a crystal meth addiction can feel like walking on eggshells.
-The fear of saying the wrong thing can seem overwhelming, but it is important to reach out to your loved one and show them that you still care.
+Approaching a loved one who is going through a methamphetamine addiction can feel like walking on eggshells.
+The fear of saying the wrong thing can seem overwhelming, but it is important to reach out to your loved one and show them that you care.

 Historically, the confrontation was considered the best approach—presenting the user with an all-or-nothing decision: either you go into treatment or we don’t speak any more.
-This approach is now debated and has even been shown to be associated with poorer outcomes in some cases.
-A more effective approach may be to come to the user with love and support.
-This does not mean you should enable the person with the addiction; instead, use proven methods of dealing with the issue in a healthy, supportive way.
+This approach is now debated and has even been shown to be associated with poorer outcomes in some cases.3

 The CRAFT Approach

 One particularly effective approach is known as Community Reinforcement and Family Training (CRAFT), where a professional trains the people close to the addicted individual in the best ways to address the problem.
-CRAFT teaches family and friends how to engage a substance abuser in a productive and helpful way that will help persuade the user to get treatment, and it has been found to work in nearly 7 out of 10 cases.
+CRAFT teaches family and friends how to engage with their loved one in a productive and helpful way that will help persuade them to get treatment, and it has been found to work in nearly 7 out of 10 cases.4

 • Introduce enjoyable outside activities that compete with substance use.